GitHubDragonFly/AB-Modbus-Master/README.md

 WORKAROUND would be to comment out all the code within the `AppShutdown` sub inside the `ApplicationEvents.vb` file.
 This way the extracted `plctag.dll` library will remain in the application folder.
 If you do ever update the plctag library to newer version then the app will overwrite the old file.

+An easy alternative to use instead would be the [AdvancedHMI](https://www.advancedhmi.com/) software since it is highly functional and free.

 ## Important Note:
 ~ Some AntiVirus software might detect this behavior of extracting the library as a Trojan, that's why you get the whole solution ~